 After I wrote the roundabouts piece recently in Slate, there was a lot of chatter about pedestrian safety, and how some people don’t feel comfortable crossing at roundabout intersections.
 One thing to keep in mind, however, is that roundabouts can be as safe, if not safer, for pedestrians than conventional intersections for some of the same reasons they are for drivers.
 And one reason that might not have been considered is how they use space.
 To wit, the photos below, which come from Asheville, North Carolina, which has converted a number of downtown intersections, like those pictured on College Street, to roundabouts.

 Here’s the before:

 And here’s the after (not the most current ‘after,’ mind you, and not the very same location, but you get the general drift):

 One thing that roundabouts do away with is the need for a dedicated left-turn lane.
 Left-turn lanes — there are generally two — have the consequence of making intersections wider.
 If there’s one iron law of pedestrian safety, it’s that the more lanes you have to cross, the less safe it is (for a number of reasons).
 Instead of things like left-turn lanes, you can fill the space with planted medians, which are not only more aesthetically pleasing, making the downtown seem more like a downtown than a stretch of asphalt, but provide safer crossings for pedestrians.
 Looking at the two images above, it’s instantly clear which one you’d rather walk across, traffic lights or not (and incidentally, there have been no pedestrian crashes at these intersections since 2005, the city’s head traffic engineer informs me).

 This entry was posted on Monday, August 10th, 2009 at 3:16 pm and is filed under Traffic Engineering, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.